-The fact that planning law has such tangible consequences and is so forward-looking is very rewarding – I can see the difference I make and I have a stake in communities’ futures.
-My experience as a chartered member of the Royal Town Planning Institute means I can develop strategies for clients that take into account what works in practical terms for them and the complexities of the planning process.
+The fact that planning law has such tangible consequences and is so forward-looking is what makes planning law so interesting and rewarding – I can see the difference I make and I have a stake in communities’ futures.
+My experience as a chartered member of the Royal Town Planning Institute means I can develop strategies for clients that take into account what works in practical terms for them and regards the political and legal complexities of the planning process.

-Understanding the market in which housebuilders, developers and individual clients are working, and the pressures they are under is very important – I often visit similar sites to get a real understanding of the issues on the ground.
-I make sure that I keep people informed, as the planning process is often more complex and bureaucratic than they expect.
+Understanding the market in which developers and landowners are working, and the pressures they are under is very important to me so that I can provide practical, clear and commercial advice.
+Keeping clients informed is a key part of my role as the planning process is often more complex and bureaucratic than clients expect.

-Outside work, I love going to the theatre, especially to see live comedy.
+Outside work, I enjoy running and love going to the theatre.

 Planning is definitely a marathon, not a sprint – allow yourself plenty of time to get to where you want to be.